 Many people ask – ‘when is the best time to visit Antarctica?’
 PART 1

 Fast forward a few weeks and entrance to the Antarctic peninsula becomes possible.
 By early November spring in Antarctica opens her arms wide with deep, untouched snow amassed over months of darkness and continual accumulation covering the majestic mountains and glaciers emerging from crystal clear waters.
 Gentoo, Adelie and Chinstrap penguins slowly make their way back to shore.
-Usually together to reestablish their nesting area, as they do each season.
+Usually together to re-establish their nesting area, as they do each season.
 In the same spot, with the same partner.
-Amazing.
 Penguin migrations are methodical and determined.
 Their stoic waddle takes them from sea to shore, clearing jumps upwards of 3 feet in height, to gain access to the rocky shorelines of their summer homes.
-Once ashore, the penguin march begins as if there was a drummer keeping time, not one is out of step until a dozen or so end up like dominos, whereby a new line bypasses the fallen, and they continues their march to the small area of snow free rocks, uncovered by the strength of the spring sun.
+Once ashore, the penguin march begins as if there was a drummer keeping time, not one is out of step until a dozen or so end up like dominos, whereby a new line bypasses the fallen, and they continue their march to the small area of snow free rocks, uncovered by the strength of the spring sun.

 Hiking with snowshoes at this time of year is optimal as snow cover is deep.
-Breaking trail to a look out is both fascinating and hard work – a good way to spend a morning or afternoon.
+Breaking trail to a lookout is both fascinating and hard work – a good way to spend a morning or afternoon.
 Sea kayakers and zodiac cruisers benefit from frazzle ice still potentially being part of an excursion, and those who find solace in the high alpine can make ‘first tracks’ any time of the day by ski touring with select programming.
-These specialised opportunities are not found later in the season as temperatures steadily climb towards the peak of summer when snow pack decreases and areas of higher elevation see less snow coverage over time.
+These specialized opportunities are not found later in the season as temperatures steadily climb towards the peak of summer when snowpack decreases and areas of higher elevation see less snow coverage over time.
 This steady climb of temperature encourages the remaining penguin populations to come home, parents to nestle their eggs, and the varied seal and whale populations to gorge themselves on their favourite delicacy (be it krill, cod, or penguin).

-Looking for more information?
+Want to learn more about travel to South Georgia, the Falkland Islands and Antarctica?
 Our agents have extensive experience and knowledge of the areas we visit.
 Speak with your travel agent or call our experts to learn more.